kubernetes/website/docs/getting-started-guides/ubuntu/monitoring.md

 ## Connecting Nagios

-Nagios utilizes the Nagios Remote Execution Protocol (NRPE) as an agent on each node to derive machine level details of the health and applications.
+Nagios utilizes the Nagios Remote Plugin Executor (NRPE) as an agent on each node to derive machine level details of the health and applications.

 ### New install of Nagios